-Huevos Divorciados - Two fried eggs, often separated by a line of beans, one with red salsa and the other with green salsa
+Huevos Divorciados - Two fried eggs, sometimes separated by a line of beans, one with red salsa and the other with green salsa

 Huevos Estrellados - Eggs "sunny side up"

-Huevos Jarochos - Scrambled eggs with chorizo and onions rolled in corn tortillas and smothered in refried bean sauce
+Huevos Jarochos - Scrambled eggs with chorizo and onions rolled in corn tortillas and smothered in refried bean sauce, like egg-filled enfrijoladas

 Huevos Rancheros - Eggs (scrambled or fried) with mildly spicy ranchera sauce